akuhara/RF_INV/README.md

 * Applicable to OBS data
     * Model can include sea water on its top.
 A station is assumed to locate on the seafloor.
 * Multiple input traces
-    * You can asign different ray parameter and Gaussian-filter for each trace.
+    * Can asign different ray parameter and Gaussian-filter for each trace.
 * Parallel tempering
     * More efficient than conventional MCMC.